Colorado gunman reportedly bought 11 guns from Wyoming store

 COLORADO GUNMAN LIVESTREAMED 'AMBUSH-STYLE' SHOOTING THAT KILLED DEPUTY, REPORT SAYS

-The store’s owner, David Smith, reportedly called Lamarie police on New Year’s Eve, after Riehl’s shooting earlier in the day from his Highlands Ranch apartment, to tell authorities he sold the cop killer guns.
+The store’s owner, David Smith, reportedly called Laramie police on New Year’s Eve, after Riehl’s shooting earlier in the day from his Highlands Ranch apartment, to tell authorities he sold the cop killer guns.

 From April 2010 until March 2013, Riehl reportedly bought the AR-15, three semiautomatic pistols and one semiautomatic receiver, in addition to three revolvers, a shotgun, a pistol and a rifle.